Particl-Community/academy/intro/intro_general_functions.rst

    - **Storefronts:** A market type where anyone can buy stuff, but only its creator and the people he delegates can sell on.
 - User markets can be joined by anyone that knows their Market ID or by browsing the Market Browser.
 - Markets do not automatically show up in the Market Browser right after being created.
 They have to be manually promoted to it by its creator if they wish to gain additional exposure.

+The userguide can be found at :ref:`Markets & Storefronts`.

 Market Browser
 ~~~~~~~~~~~~~~